-The NCQA 2025 updates are set to reshape credentialing standards, pushing payers and providers to rethink their processes.
-These updates introduce stricter timelines, enhanced data requirements, and new expectations for ongoing monitoring—raising the bar for compliance and operational efficiency
+With dual accreditation and certification in place, and new NCQA requirements on the horizon, here’s what payers, providers, and digital health innovators need to know to stay ahead.
+These updates introduce stricter timelines, enhanced data requirements, and new expectations for ongoing monitoring—raising the bar for compliance and operational efficiency.

 2025 NCQA Changes

 NCQA’s updates focus on a faster, more proactive credentialing process that leverages modern, innovative technology.
-Here’s what that means for you:
+Here are the five key changes to prepare for ahead of the July 1, 2025 deadline:

 1 - Shorter verification windows

 One significant change is the shortened verification window.
-Organizations seeking credentialing accreditation or health plan accreditation will now need to verify credentials within 120 days instead of 180.
-For credentialing certification, the timeframe is reduced from 120 days to 90 days.
+Organizations seeking credentialing accreditation or health plan accreditation will now need to verify credentials within 120 (down from 180).
+For credentialing certification, the timeline shortens to 90 days.

 2 - New ongoing monitoring criteria